Panic Attacks (cont.)

 - Beta-blocker medications like propranolol are sometimes used to treat the physical symptoms associated with panic.

 - Benzodiazepines are often used to provide short-term relieve of panic symptoms.
 Clonazepam (Klonopin) and lorazepam (Ativan) are examples of this group of medications.
 Although another benzodiazepine, alprazolam (Xanax), is often used to treat panic attacks, the short period of time that it works can cause the panic sufferer to have to take it multiple times each day.
-Benzodiazepines tend to be effective in decreasing panic attacks by up to 70%-75% almost immediately; however, they sometimes require taking up to
+Benzodiazepines tend to be effective in decreasing panic attacks by up to 70%-75% almost immediately; however, this

 - The person being treated will be closely monitored for the possibility of side effects that can range from minor to severe and can sometimes even be life-threatening.
 Because of the possible risks to the fetus of a mother being treated with medications for panic attacks, psychotherapy continues to be the treatment of first choice when treatment of this symptom is given during pregnancy.